inq666/wardrobe-manager/README.md

 To run the program use `node index.js` with the available options.

 ## Using
 The program works exclusively with the English alphabet, all other characters will not be modified.
+Also, the program can decode and encode text with any shift, negative shifts are also available.
 #### Available options
 Below are the available options:
 1. `-a` or `--action`, accepts one of the two available values (decode/encode).